Insuring A Body Corporate

 - Domestic Contents Cover

-- Once an insurer has taken on the risk of a principal insurance policy for a Body Corporate, it can’t go “off risk” unless it serves a notice on the Body Corporate (or its insurance broker and any mortgagee of which the insurer has notice) to the effect that the policy will lapse or be cancelled on the date specified in the notice.
+- Once an insurer has taken on the risk of a principal insurance policy for a body corporate, it can’t go “off risk” unless it serves a notice on the body corporate (or its insurance broker and any mortgagee of which the insurer has notice) to the effect that the policy will lapse or be cancelled on the date specified in the notice.
 That date must be at least 30 days after the date the notice was served.
+Competitive insurance quotations are obtained by Strata via independent insurance brokers for consideration and acceptance by the body corporate.
+The insurance quotations are based on reinstatement insurance valuations obtained for the body corporate.
+Strata discloses that it may receive a fee from valuation companies and insurance brokers relating to placing the insurance.

 A Body Corporate often decides to insure against liabilities over and above the reinstatement insurance policy required by the Unit Titles Act 2010.